 It can be an opportunity to enjoy this fantastic place of great beauty, you can learn more about the King’s Path in our official guide.

-The Malaga Provincial Council is planning to open it in June, if we move to Phase 2.
+The Malaga Provincial Council is planning to open it in June.
 Remember that it closed its entrance from March 13th.

 Tickets could be available from May 14th.
 It is also proposed that in mid-June a mobile application will allow the purchase of the ticket specifying the schedule.